EricZinda/docsproto/devhowto/devhowtoMRS.md

 ## The Minimal Recursion Semantics (MRS) Format
 > This section provides an *overview* of the Minimal Recursion Semantics format that is the primary artifact used by DELPH-IN to represent the meaning of a phrase.
 It should be sufficient for understanding all of the rest of the material in the tutorial.
 For a deeper dive into MRS, explore [Minimal Recursion Semantics: An Introduction](https://www.cl.cam.ac.uk/~aac10/papers/mrs.pdf).

 The DELPH-IN [English Resource Grammar or "ERG"](http://moin.delph-in.net/ErgTop), [via the ACE parser](http://sweaglesw.org/linguistics/ace/), converts an English phrase into a text format called ["Minimal Recursion Semantics" (MRS)](https://www.cl.cam.ac.uk/~aac10/papers/mrs.pdf) that is designed to allow software to process human language.
-ACE can also be used with any of the other DELPH-IN grammars to convert other natural languages into the MRS format.
+ACE can also be used with any of the [other DELPH-IN grammars](NorsourceTop) to convert other natural languages into the MRS format.
 While the examples below use English, the concepts apply across the DELPH-IN grammars.

 Because language is ambiguous, most phrases parse into more than one MRS document, each representing a different interpretation of the phrase.
 Moreover, each MRS document itself has multiple interpretations.
 One of the challenges of building a system that uses natural language is to determine which of the many possible meanings was intended by the user.
-One approach to doing this will be discussed in a [later section](devhowtoWhichParseAndTree) of the tutorial.
+One approach to doing this will be discussed in the [next section](devhowtoWhichParseAndTree) of the tutorial.

 The MRS document encodes one semantic meaning of the phrase into a set of predicate-logic-like predicates (called predications) and a set of constraints that constrain the valid ways they can be organized into a *well-formed tree*.
 The set of well-formed trees define all of the alternative meanings of that MRS.